diegorhoger/csm/backend/README.md

 - `PORT` - Server port (default: 5000)
 - `HOST` - Server host (default: 0.0.0.0)
 - `CORS_ORIGINS` - Comma-separated list of allowed origins for CORS

+## Troubleshooting

+### WebSocket Connection Issues

+If you experience WebSocket connection problems:

+1. Check that CORS is properly configured with all necessary origins
+2. Ensure you're using the correct Socket.IO client version (v4.x)
+3. Use the built-in test page at `/test` to diagnose connection issues
+4. Look for detailed error messages in the server logs

+### Audio Transcription Issues

+If audio transcription isn't working:

+1. Check that your OpenAI API key is valid and has access to the Whisper API
+2. Ensure audio files are in a supported format (WAV is preferred)
+3. Check the audio file size (should be at least 1KB)
+4. Look for detailed error messages in the server logs

 ## Python 3.13 Compatibility